Gear Up for the Bahamas

 In-Depth Equipment Recommendations

 Overview: Many of the best lodges in the Bahamas fish for nothing but bonefish.
-Some, however, especially on Andros, Long Island and Acklins, offer outstanding tarpon and permit fishing.
+Some, however, especially on Andros, the Berry Islands, Long Island and Acklins, offer outstanding tarpon and permit fishing.
 This may or may not be advertised specifically, so ask whether tarpon and permit are available at your destination.
 Anything short of a clear “yes” probably means “no,” but if you are encouraged to bring tarpon and permit gear, strongly consider doing so.
 When pressed, most lodges are very clear about the opportunities for these species.

 Backup equipment is not optional.
 Every angler must have a backup rod and reel at his or her disposal, but not necessarily a duplicate of the primary outfit.
 Everyone needs an 8-weight in the Bahamas.
 A 7 or 9-weight may serve as the backup to your 8-weight while offering the opportunity to fish either lighter or heavier according to conditions through your trip.
 Optimally, every angler brings a backup rod and reel.
 At minimum, angling pairs should have at least one backup bonefish rod and reel between them.